Seasonal & Holiday

 Downtown St. Petersburg

 The Ship's Hold is a hidden craft cocktail bar tucked behind The Galley in downtown St. Petersburg, holding one of Central Florida's largest rum and amaro collections — and a dedicated "Spirit Free" menu to match.
 The bartenders' house-made shrubs, syrups, and infusions turn up in zero-proof builds like Apple-A-Day and Show Pony (both on Seedlip Spice 94) and the Flightless Bird (Lyre's Rosso, lemon-vanilla oleo, pineapple), with Athletic and Guinness 0.0 on hand for NA beer drinkers.
+Unusually, the bar distils its own alcohol-free spirits in house rather than only buying them in, which is what I Love The Burg singled it out for.
+It is a late room, open to 3am seven nights, reached through The Galley.

 Frequently asked